Chris Chandler (American football): 1997–2001

 Chandler's best seasons were with Atlanta, when he was coached by Dan Reeves.
-The Falcon's financial constraints meant that they could not sign an expensive big-name quarterback from free agency.
+The Falcons' financial constraints meant that they could not sign an expensive big-name quarterback from free agency.
 Chandler was a Pro Bowl quarterback in 1997 and 1998.
 Reeves said Chandler "makes decisions while backpedaling that other QBs can't make until they settle into the pocket" while other "Coaches say he can speed-read defenses and anticipate his receivers well".
 In 1998, Chandler's 9.65 yards-per-attempt figure was the highest single-season YPA of any quarterback in the 1990s with 300+ passing attempts, while he set career-bests in yardage and touchdowns and threw just 12 interceptions.
 The 1998 season saw Chandler lead the Falcons to a 14–2 record, winning their first playoff game in the Georgia Dome by overcoming the San Francisco 49ers and Steve Young 20–18 in the divisional round, and then capturing the NFC Championship conference title by upsetting the 15–1 Minnesota Vikings to make their inaugural appearance in the Super Bowl.
 In Super Bowl XXXIII, Chandler's Falcons lost to the defending champions Denver Broncos quarterbacked by John Elway and coached by Mike Shanahan.
 Although Chandler had a higher passing efficiency rating that season than future Hall-of-Famer Elway, Chandler put in a disappointing performance in the Super Bowl with 219 yards with one touchdown and three interceptions while being sacked three times.

 Chandler signed a five-year, $27 million contract with the Falcons after the Super Bowl.
 Following the 2000 season, Chandler's record as a starting Atlanta quarterback was 28–25, which prompted the Falcons to consider recruiting a new quarterback.
 Atlanta held the fifth overall pick in the 2001 draft, and traded the pick to the San Diego Chargers, along with Tim Dwight, a third round pick in 2001, and a 2002 second round pick (which became Reche Caldwell).
 In return, Atlanta received the first overall pick in the 2001 draft, which they used to select quarterback Michael Vick.
 Still, Chandler started most of the 2001 season and finished with 2,847 passing yards, the second highest of his career.
 In 2002, he was replaced by Vick as the starting quarterback.
 Due to mediocre play, bloated salary, and being replaced by Vick, the Falcons opted to make Chandler eligible for selection by the Houston Texans in the 2002 Expansion Draft, with hopes of Chandler being picked up by the new team.
 Chandler left the Falcons ranked third in team history with 13,268 passing yards, but never achieved back-to-back winning seasons.